CONSENTING

 Consent is an ongoing process that occurs between people who are freely giving agreement to engage in sexual activity together.
 It involves paying attention to what someone is saying, what they’re not saying, their body language, and their facial expressions.

 It also involves ongoing and open communication.
 It is about continuous agreements to keep going.
-Consent has to happen at every step, so if we agree to engage in a particular sex act with someone, it doesn’t mean that we agree to anything else down the track.
-For example, if we give consent for someone to rim us, it doesn’t mean that they can then put their hand inside our butt – and this goes for us too!
+Consent has to happen at every step, so if you agree to engage in a particular sex act with someone, it doesn’t mean that you agree to anything else down the track.
+For example, if you give consent for someone to rim you, it doesn’t mean that they can then put their hand inside your butt – and this goes for you too!

 The thing about consent is that it must be informed.